 Here are some commonly asked questions about fudge making.

-This recipe makes approx 16 2-inch squares of fudge.
-I recommend cutting with a sharp knife.
+This recipe yields approximately 16 2-inch squares of fudge.
+For clean cuts, I recommend cutting with a warm, sharp knife and wiping it between slices.

 Yes!
-Microwave the white chocolate, butter and condensed milk on medium power in 30-second intervals, stirring after each interval, until everything is fully melted and smooth.
-This usually takes about 2 minutes.
+Microwave the white chocolate, butter and condensed milk on medium power in 30-second intervals, stirring after each one until everything is fully melted and smooth.
+Total time is usually about 2 minutes.

-I used a can of sweetened condensed oat milk to ensure this is a dairy-free and vegan recipe.
-Sweetened condensed coconut milk works equally as well.
-You can sub with dairy condensed milk if you do not follow a DF or vegan lifestyle.
+I use sweetened condensed oat milk to ensure this is a dairy-free, gluten-free and vegan option.
+You can also use sweetened condensed coconut milk.
+Sub with regular dairy condensed milk if you don’t need it to be dairy-free or vegan.

 Yes!
-I recommend adding 1/2 tsp of salt to balance the sweetness if preferred.
-You can also swap the unsalted butter for salted butter.
+Add 1/2 tsp of salt to balance the sweetness, or swap the unsalted butter for salted butter.

-This allergy-friendly funfetti white chocolate fudge is a fun and festive treat that everyone can enjoy without worry.
-Perfect for birthdays, holidays, or just a sweet snack at home, its creamy texture, sweet flavour, and colourful sprinkles are guaranteed to delight both kids and adults.
-I hope you’ll give this recipe a try—you might just find your new favourite indulgence!
+This allergy-friendly funfetti white chocolate fudge is a fun, festive treat that is creamy, colourful, and utterly delicious – and everyone can enjoy it without worry.
+Perfect for birthdays, holidays, or a special snack at home, its sweet flavour and colourful sprinkles are guaranteed to delight both kids and adults.

 Funfetti White Chocolate Fudge